Frances Hodgson Burnett: Moved to Washington, D.C.

 After two years in Paris, the family intended to move to Washington, D.C., where Swan, now qualified as a doctor, wanted to start his medical practice.
 However, as they were in debt, Frances was forced to live with Swan's parents in New Market while he established himself in D.C.
-Early in 1877, she was offered a contract to have That Lass o' Lowrie's published, which was doing well in its serialization, and at that point, she made her husband her business manager.
+Early in 1877, she was offered a contract to have That Lass o' Lowrie's published, which was doing well in its serialisation, and at that point, she made her husband her business manager.
 That Lass o' Lowrie's was published to good reviews, and the rights were sold for a British edition.
-Shortly after the publication of the book, she joined her husband in D.C., where she established a household and friends.
-She continued to write, becoming known as a rising young novelist.
+Shortly after the publication of the book, Burnett joined her husband in D.C., where she established a household and friends.
+She continued writing, becoming known as a rising young novelist.
 Despite the difficulties of raising a family and settling into a new city, Burnett began work on Haworth's, which was published in 1879, as well as writing a dramatic interpretation of That Lass o' Lowrie's in response to a pirated stage version presented in London.
 After a visit to Boston in 1879, where she met Louisa May Alcott, and Mary Mapes Dodge, editor of children's magazine St. Nicholas, Burnett began to write children's fiction.
 For the next five years, she had published several short works in St. Nicholas.
 Burnett continued to write adult fiction as well: Louisiana was published in 1880; A Fair Barbarian in 1881; and Through One Administration in 1883.
 She wrote the play Esmerelda in 1881 while staying at the "Logan House" inn near Lake Lure, North Carolina; it became the longest-running play on Broadway in the 19th century.
-However, as had happened earlier in Knoxville, she felt the pressure of maintaining a household, caring for children and a husband, and keeping to her writing schedule, which caused exhaustion and depression.
+However, as had happened earlier in Knoxville, Burnett felt the pressure of maintaining a household, caring for children and a husband, and keeping to her writing schedule, which caused exhaustion and depression.

 Within a few years, Burnett became well known in Washington society and hosted a literary salon on Tuesday evenings, often attended by politicians, as well as local literati.
-Swan's practice grew and had a good reputation, but his income lagged behind hers, so she believed she had to continue writing.
-Unfortunately she was often ill and suffered from the heat of D.C., which she escaped whenever possible.
-In the early 1880s she became interested in Christian Science as well as Spiritualism and Theosophy.
+Swan's practice grew and had a good reputation, but his income lagged behind hers, so Burnett believed she had to continue writing.
+Unfortunately, she was often ill and suffered from the heat of D.C., which she escaped whenever possible.
+In the early 1880s, Burnett became interested in Christian Science as well as Spiritualism and Theosophy.
 These beliefs would affect her later life as well as being incorporated into her later fiction.
-She was a devoted mother and took great joy in her two sons.
+Burnett was a devoted mother and took great joy in her two sons.
 She doted on their appearance, continuing the practice of curling their long hair each day, which became the inspiration for Little Lord Fauntleroy.